-In October of 2012, my husband discovered hardened enlarged lymph nodes above his left collarbone.
+It was a beautiful October day in 2012 when my husband discovered hardened enlarged lymph nodes above his left collarbone.
 He was 51, healthy, and the father of 6 children (3 of whom were still young).
 He’d never smoked, yet, his doctors soon diagnosed him with stage IV lung cancer.
 Our world turned upside down.

-At the time my husband was diagnosed, he had none of the symptoms you associated with lung cancer, no cough, no trouble breathing.
+At the time my husband was diagnosed, he had none of the symptoms most people associate with lung cancer, no cough, no trouble breathing.
 He had terrible back pain that he thought was from a pulled muscle.
 The pain was actually due to cancer that had already spread to his spinal cord.

-When he felt those lumps, he immediately called to get an appointment with the doctor.
+Dan immediately called to get an appointment with the doctor, after he felt those lumps.
 We would have to wait 3 long days for that appointment.
 In the meantime, we searched the internet for answers.
 All of the reputable websites suggested that his symptoms were consistent with metastatic lung cancer.